How long will my baked goods last?

 My bacon arrived warm – is it safe?

 If your bacon arrives at room temperature or warm – that’s totally okay!
 Your bacon can take the heat because it’s cured.
 Curing keeps meat safe by making it inhospitable to the microbes that would otherwise cause rot.
 Most commonly, this is done by salting, smoking, and drying.
+When cured slowly and traditionally, these techniques not only make the meat safe to keep, they also make it extra delicious.

 You can store the bacon in the refrigerator or the freezer.
 Once the bacon is opened, it will be good in the fridge for about a week.
-Unopened bacon in the vacuum-sealed package will keep for about 3 weeks in the fridge and up to 18 months in the freezer, so seize the opportunity to stock up!
+Unopened bacon in the vacuum-sealed package will keep for about 3 weeks in the fridge and up to 12 months in the freezer, so seize the opportunity to stock up!